 Steel: To maintain its role as Florida’s premier port for the handling of steel products, Port Tampa Bay has developed a 270 acre site in Southern Hillsborough County at Port Redwing/South Bay.
 With direct access to deep water berths, the Interstate Highway System and CSX Rail mainline connection, the property is zoned for heavy industry and abundant electrical power is available at competitive rates thanks to its immediate proximity to Tampa Electric Company’s Big Bend power plant.
 In 2015, Tampa Tank/Florida Structural Steel became the first major tenant at Redwing and is fabricating steel structures for export markets.
 Discussions are underway with other new tenants that are looking to make significant new investments in new steel manufacturing, fabrication and distribution focused on serving export markets in Latin America, as well as the growing Florida market.
 An additional 145 acres of property is available for companies that see synergies with this Steel Campus or are interested in industrial development and manufacturing for exports or import activities.

-Bulk Materials and Energy: New tenant Gulf Coast Bulk Equipment is developing a new terminal to open this summer and receive prilled sulfur, a key input to the fertilizer manufacturing process and which is the Port’s number one (and one of Florida’s largest) export commodity.
+Bulk Materials and Energy: New tenant Gulf Coast Bulk Equipment is developing a new terminal to open this summer and receive prilled sulfur, a key input to the fertilizer manufacturing process, which is the Port’s number one (and one of Florida’s largest) export commodity.
 Together with CSX Rail, Port Tampa Bay is collaborating to attract additional dry bulk terminals and commodities that can benefit from the combination of deep water, on-dock unit train rail capacity and proximity to growing markets.
 In late 2012, Port Tampa Bay, CSX and Kinder Morgan inaugurated the Tampa Gateway Terminal, Florida’s first on-dock unit train terminal receiving ethanol to serve the local/regional market and in 2014 the Port completed Phase I of its marine petroleum terminal expansion adding new deep water berths and a new pipe delivery system enhancing Port Tampa Bay’s status as Florida’s primary gateway for petroleum and other energy products.

-Automobiles: Together with AMPORTS, the leading US port process of automobiles, Port Tampa Bay has developed a new dedicated terminal to accommodate projected growth of automobile imports and exports resulting from the considerable expansion of plant capacity underway in Mexico and the Southeast US.
+Automobiles: Together with AMPORTS, the leading US port processor of automobiles, Port Tampa Bay has developed a new dedicated terminal to accommodate projected growth of automobile imports and exports resulting from the considerable expansion of plant capacity underway in Mexico and the Southeast US.